 It is expected, and therefore this discussion assumes, that the Bonds will be issued without original issue discount for U.S. federal income tax purposes.
 Interest paid on a Bond will be taxable to a U.S. Holder as ordinary income at the time it accrues or is received, in accordance with the U.S. Holder's method of accounting for U.S. federal income tax purposes.
 The amount of interest taxable as ordinary income will include amounts, if any, withheld in respect of Japanese taxes and any additional amounts paid with respect thereto as described under "Terms and Conditions of the Bonds-Taxation".
-See "- Japan - Interest Payments on Bonds - 1.
+See "- Japan - Interest Payments on Bonds and Redemption Gain - 1.
 Non-Japanese-resident Investors - 1.1 Interest - (4)" for a discussion of the requirements for obtaining an exemption from Japanese withholding tax.

-Interest will constitute foreign source income for U.S. federal income tax purposes, and will constitute either "passive category income" or "general category income" for foreign tax credit purposes.
-Subject to applicable limitations, some of which vary depending upon the U.S. Holder's particular circumstances, any Japanese income taxes withheld from interest payments on a Bond (at a rate not exceeding any applicable rate under the Treaty) may be creditable against the U.S. Holder's U.S. federal income tax liability.
-Any Japanese withholding taxes on interest payments will not be creditable to the extent that the Japanese tax is refundable under Japanese law or the Treaty.
+Interest will constitute foreign source income for U.S. federal income tax purposes.
+Subject to applicable limitations, some of which vary depending on the U.S. Holder's particular circumstances, any Japanese income taxes withheld from interest payments on a Bond may be creditable against the U.S. Holder's U.S. federal income tax liability.
+However, any Japanese withholding tax on interest payments will not be creditable (i) if such tax is imposed due to the failure to provide Interest Recipient Information under Japanese law requirements or (ii) to the extent the tax is withheld in excess of any applicable Treaty rate.
 The rules governing foreign tax credits are complex, and U.S. Holders should consult their tax advisers regarding the availability of foreign tax credits in their particular circumstances.
 Instead of claiming a credit, subject to applicable limitations, U.S. Holders may elect to deduct foreign taxes (if any) in computing their taxable income.
 An election to deduct foreign taxes instead of claiming foreign tax credits must apply to all foreign taxes paid or accrued in the taxable year.